Do you dream of sipping Irish coffee, warmed by the heat of a wood stove, all while watching the world go by?

 Flights are always the first thing I search for.
 If able, try to keep dates as flexible as possible in order to get the cheapest and most direct flights.
 Actually, the best time to travel to Ireland is going to be during the shoulder seasons.
 I visited Ireland in September and it was so perfect – the weather was great, there weren’t too many people around, and the flights were cheap!

 Second on the to-do list are your accommodations.
 I highly recommend Airbnb because what better way to really feel like a local than staying in your own home!?
 One of my favorite things to do in a new country is to go grocery shopping and then carry my bounty back to my rented home.
 Not looking like a tourist?
 Check.

 Also, if you sign up through my link to Airbnb you’ll get a $40 credit for your first stay!

 Getting back to Dublin, I started browsing apartments about 5-6 months in advance and eventually found the PERFECT place.
 The apartment I found was a cute little one bedroom with a kitchen, bathroom, and nice sized living room.
 It also came with free wifi, a dishwasher, television, and a washing machine.
 It is very centrally located and maybe a 5-minute walk to the Temple Bar district, which is where loads of cool stuff happens.
 I was a little worried that the apartment might be too loud being right in the heart of the city, but it was absolutely perfect.
 Temple Bar district would be an excellent place to stay on your first trip to Ireland.

-I was not renting a car (do not rent a car in Dublin) so I wanted everything to be within a few minutes walking distance.
+I was not renting a car (do not rent a car in Dublin- it’s too busy and there is really no need) so I wanted everything to be within a few minutes walking distance.
 Lugging groceries back to the apartment in the pouring rain did not sound like an enjoyable activity to me.
 And fun fact, it only rained for about 15 minutes when I was there!

 Day Zero: Arrival Day